 One of the most ignored and underestimated things on your DSLR camera is the lens viewfinder.

 It’s hard to believe, but it’s true.
-The viewfinder – the little square shape over your camera.
-Little did you know about this amazing feature of your DSLR Camera.
-In any case, it’s your eye to the world and the starting point of your creativity.
-What you edge up in the viewfinder is the picture – and memory – that you will bring home.
+The viewfinder is a small square that sits above your camera.
+You knew little about this amazing feature of your DSLR camera.
+In any case, it is your worldview and the source of your creativity.
+What you see in the viewfinder is the image—and memory—that you will bring home with you.

-Glancing through the viewfinder help you steady the camera better.
-Moreover, when using the viewfinder, your chance of taking sharp image increases.
+Glancing through the viewfinder helps you steady the camera better.
+Moreover, when using the viewfinder, your chance of taking a sharp image increases.

-There are two types of Viewfinder, Optical, and Electronic, that are utilized to make and edge a scene.
+There are two types of viewfinders, optical and electronic, that are utilized to frame a scene.
 They have different uses as well.

-You should know, DSLRs have an optical TTL (through the lens of the camera) viewfinder.
-Which enables you to glance through the lens and see exactly what the lens project onto the sensor.
+You should know that DSLRs have an optical TTL (through the lens of the camera) viewfinder. which enables you to glance through the lens and see exactly what the lens projects onto the sensor.

-Most time on compact cameras, the viewfinder is parallel to the camera’s lens with the goal that what you see is not quite the same as what the lens project onto the sensor.
+On most compact cameras, the viewfinder is parallel to the lens, so what you see is not exactly the same as what the lens projects onto the sensor.

 Optical viewfinders don’t consume camera power.
-Electronic or advanced viewfinders are normally the LCD (fluid crystal display) screen on the back of the DSLR.
+Electronic or advanced viewfinders are normally the LCD (liquid crystal display) screen on the back of the DSLR.

 The LCD screen can be used to playback photographs or video clips.
-Furthermore, it shows the camera’s menus, function, and features.
-Some digital minimal cameras have an LCD that can remove or flip to suit different shooting position.
+Furthermore, it shows the camera’s menus, functions, and features.
+Some digital minimal cameras have an LCD that can be removed or flipped to suit a different shooting position.

-Be that as it may, when there is bright sun outside and you can’t see the picture on the LCD.
-It’s the optical viewfinder that would solve the problem
+That being said, when there is a bright sun outside and you can’t see the picture on the LCD, It’s the optical viewfinder that would solve the problem.

-A few photographers think viewfinders on digital cameras are not really useful and somewhat they have a point as the nature of LCD screens has improved altogether as the years progressed.
-Others think having a little viewfinder, regardless of whether it’s not very good, when you truly need it, there is no substitute.
-For example, shooting in the hot sun or steadying the camera while zooming.
+Some photographers believe that viewfinders on digital cameras are unnecessary, and they have a point because the quality of LCD screens has improved dramatically over the years.
+Others believe that having a small viewfinder, even if it isn’t very good, is essential when you really need it.
+For example, shooting in the hot sun or steadying the camera while zooming